India’s demographic dividend

 • Capital formation: As the number of dependents decreases, individuals save more.
 This increase in national savings rates increases the capital stock in the country and provides an opportunity to create the country’s capital through investment.

-• Example: As per Periodic labour Force Survey (2020-2021), Labour Force Participation Rate (LFPR) was 41.6% during 2020-21.
+• As per the Periodic Labour Force Survey (2023-2024), the Labour Force Participation Rate (LFPR) is 50.2%.

-• Example: According to the 2018 report by the National Council of Applied Economic Research (NCAER), out of more than 5 lakh final year bachelor's students aged 18–29 who were surveyed, around 54% were found to be “unemployable”.
+• According to the 2018 report by the National Council of Applied Economic Research (NCAER), out of more than 5 lakh final year bachelor's students aged 18–29 who were surveyed, around 54% were found to be “unemployable”.

 • Poor health and nutrition: A large proportion of the population suffers from malnutrition, poor health, and lack of access to basic healthcare, reducing their ability to work and contribute to the economy.

-• Example: With a Human Development Index (HDI) value of 0.633, India was ranked 132 out of 191 countries in the 2021 HDI, which is alarming.
+• With a Human Development Index (HDI) value of 0.644, India is ranked 134 out of 193 countries in the 2022 HDI, which is alarming.

 • Infrastructure constraints: A lack of adequate infrastructure in rural and semi-urban areas, such as electricity, transportation, and communication systems, is limiting the growth of industries and hindering job creation.